Russell Martin (footballer): Milton Keynes Dons

 On 3 November 2019, following the departure of manager Paul Tisdale, Martin was announced as the new permanent first-team manager of League One club Milton Keynes Dons – the club he had joined as a player earlier in the year.
 Following his appointment, the club finished 19th in League One, with the season finishing prematurely due to the COVID-19 pandemic.

 Martin, alongside assistant Luke Williams, installed a possession-based style of play at the club which received widespread plaudits.
-On 2 March 2021, Martin's side scored after a 56-pass move, a new British record at the time.
+On 2 March 2021, Martin's team scored after a 56-pass move, a new British record at the time.
 At the culmination of the 2020–21 season, only Manchester City and Barcelona had a higher average possession percentage in Europe than Martin's MK Dons.
 His team also had the most touches in the opposition box in League One, despite mixed results throughout the season which saw the club finishing 13th in the league.

 On 31 July 2021, MK Dons confirmed that Championship club Swansea City had requested to speak to Martin about him becoming their new manager, leaving the club with no manager two days prior to the season opener.

 Swansea City

 On 1 August 2021, Martin was named head coach of Swansea City, signing a three-year contract.
 He was appointed six days before the first game of the 2021–22 Championship season.
 He was joined by his assistants Luke Williams, Matthew Gill, and Dean Thornton.

 Martin's first game in charge was a 2–1 away loss to Blackburn Rovers, which was followed by a 3–0 away win against Reading in the EFL Cup.
 Martin's first home game was a 0–0 draw with Sheffield United at the Swansea.com Stadium.
 On 20 August, Martin won his first league game as Swansea beat Bristol City 1–0.
 In October, Martin led Swansea to a 3–0 win against rivals Cardiff City in the South Wales derby.
-Later in the season, Swansea beat Cardiff 4–0 in the reverse fixture; Swansea became the first side to complete the league double in the derby's 110-year history.
+Later in the season, Swansea beat Cardiff 4–0 in the reverse fixture; Swansea became the first team to complete the league double in the derby's 110-year history.
 Martin said, "I have not felt as emotional as this after a game... to watch the backroom staff and the players enjoy that with the supporters was the best moment I've had as a manager I'd say."

 In his first season at the club, Swansea finished 15th in the league.
 The following season, he led the club to 10th place.